 The combined elements of the EIP represent a significant proportion of the overall remuneration package and incentivise outperformance against targets.
-How does this operate and what is the maximum that may be paid?
-What performance measures are used and why?
-Are there any provisions to recover sums paid?

 The long-term element of the EIP is subject to the same performance measures as the short-term element in year one.
 The maximum award for the long-term element is 150% of base salary but this is then capped by the performance level in year one, with the capped amount being deferred in equal instalments to years three, four and five of the scheme.